NeoforceControls/ConversionTool/README.md

 3. Insert the line of code "ParseDesign.Input(this);" after the "InitializeComponent();" in the form your designing.
 4. "Start" the application and the Neoforce Control file for your game is created in the directory you designate per the "OutputDirectory".

+There is an option in the Design Parser now to generate the code behind for events.

+Ideal usage: The user will work on the layout of the window in the Winform designer and you can double click on buttons to generate an event.
+When the generate code behind is enabled, it will generate a new class in a sub directory (.\CodeBehind) where the windows are stored for the event calls.
+If you need to come back to designing the window you would turn the code behind feature off so that the event logic portion is not overwritten.

 ###Note: there are a few variable that may need to be changed for your project: